The most frequently used term surrounding the Russia investigation has often left many scratching their heads: collusion.

 “Where’s the Collusion?
 They made up a phony crime called Collusion, and when there was no Collusion they say there was Obstruction (of a phony crime that never existed),” Trump tweeted at the time.
 “If you FIGHT BACK or say anything bad about the Rigged Witch Hunt, they scream Obstruction!”

-As Mueller wraps up his years-long investigation, here’s a look at what the buzzword means — and how it applies to this specific case.
+As Mueller prepares to testify about his years-long investigation on July 24, here’s a look at what the buzzword means — and how it applies to this specific case.

 What is collusion?